googleapis/repo-automation-bots/packages/release-brancher/README.md

 2. Create a pull request to the default branch that
   * Adds release-please configuration for the new branch
   * Sets up branch protection for the new branch
+3. Create a pull request to the new branch that duplicates any GitHub Actions workflows, replacing the default branch with the new branch

 ### Options